 Tristan has been using an iPad since 2014 and has extensive experience in this area.
 He offers objective advice on personal electronics.

-- General use.
+- General use?

-- Professional needs.
+- Professional needs?

-a) Does your course need specific software — If you’re doing a course like graphic design or physics then your decision is probably already made by the software you need to use.
+If you’re doing a course like graphic design or physics then your decision is probably already made by the software you need to use.

 Often there simply isn’t an iPad version of desktop software so the best thing to do is to check your course to see if there are any software requirements and make your decision from that.
 If so, you will almost always have to chose between MacOS or Windows so you can safely remove the iPad from consideration.

-b) NEED for the Apple Pencil — Arguably the biggest distinguishing feature between a MacBook and iPad is the ability to use an Apple Pencil.
+Arguably the biggest distinguishing feature between a MacBook and iPad is the ability to use an Apple Pencil.
 If you know your main computing need in your degree is a device on which you can electronically draw on then sure, go for an iPad — its probably the most versatile drawing tablet on the market.

 - If you want an iPad with a laptop screen size you can only chose the 12.9 inch Pro which is already nearly £1000 with half the storage compared to the equivalently priced MacBook Air.
 You then need to buy a keyboard for a decent typing experience which is another 200.
 The on screen keyboard isn’t the most convenient thing to use, especially because it covers half of the already small screen.
 If you decide to get a cheaper alternative to the official Apple keyboard case, it is something extra to carry, charge and is not nearly as convenient as a laptop with a built in keyboard and trackpad.